Skip to content

 Using Dovetail

-We used Dovetail to organise all interview notes and observations in one place.
+We used software Dovetail to organise all interview notes and observations in one place.
 Key insights were tagged, grouped, and compared across participants.
 This helped us quickly identify recurring behaviours, pain points, and themes.
 The tool made synthesis faster and more structured, resulting in clearer insights.

 Using AI (ChatGPT)